Alignak-monitoring-contrib/alignak-app/docs/use.rst

 Events part
 ~~~~~~~~~~~

 This is one of the most interesting features of the application.
-You'll receive many informations in this part like alignak notifications, actions informations (like acknowledge or modifications you do in App).
+You'll receive many informations in this part like alignak notifications, acknowledge or modifications you do in App.

-You will also be able to drag and drop a notification from a host in the container below (Spy Hosts).
+**Events:**

+  * If you want to remove an event, simply double click on it.
+  * Full events text can be see in tooltip when you keep mouse over.
+  * Some events are temporary and remove themselves.
+  * Some events can be drag and drop (see below)

+**Drag & Drop:**

+  * Events from a host or a service can be drag to in "Spy Hosts".
 Then App will send you regular notifications about that host.

-Some notifications will be temporary but some others not.
-If you want to remove an event, simply double click on it.
+  * Drag and drop events also in host synthesis view (Panel), to display host instantly !

 Spy part
 ~~~~~~~~

 This is where you can find the list of hosts that you spy on.

-You can spy on as many hosts as you want.
+  * You can spy on as many hosts as you want.
-To stop spying on a host, just double click on it.
+  * To stop spying on a host, just double click on it, host will be removed.

 App Panel
 ---------